This post may contain affiliate links. Read our disclosure policy here.

 Cabbage is something that we’ve been eating more of lately because I’m discovered how much fun it is to shred it and add it into meals!
 We like to add it into stir-fry since that’s already a pretty frugal meal when you are using whatever veggies you have.

 Here are some frugal recipes using cabbage:

-I will buy cabbage when it’s under $0.50 per pound.
-You will find the best deals on cabbage during the early spring but you can usually buy it for a low price per pound year round.
+I will buy cabbage when it’s under $0.50 per pound when it’s on sale.
+You will find the best deals on cabbage during the early spring but you can usually buy it for a low price per pound (under $1 per pound) year-round.